mattbaxter689/Air-Quality/README.md

    model, and inject variable to image to use

  #### rust_kafka
-- [ ] Add a generic retry function for API and database inserts
+- [ ] Add a generic retry function for API and database inserts (Not necessary at this point.
+I do want to explore further, but in real scenarios, yes there should be retry logic in place)

 #### dbt_weather
 - [ ] Add lag models comparing previous time stamps data
 - [ ] add models to flag if delta meets threshold
 - [ ] Add API logs to grafana application
+- [ ] Add github actions

 #### api
-- [ ] Explore rate-limiting use Nginx or Redis
+- [x] Explore rate-limiting use Nginx or Redis

 #### weather_prefect
 - [x] add cold start flow on a weekly/monthly basis
+- [ ] Add github actions?